daviddirethucus/Face-Mask_Inpainting/README.md

 - For collecting the ground truth, we use **[Flickr-Faces-HQ Dataset (FFHQ)](https://github.com/NVlabs/ffhq-dataset)**.
 - For creating the masked images, we use **[MaskTheFace](https://github.com/aqeelanwar/MaskTheFace)** to masking the ground truth.

+In this work, I used around 4k paired images for training map module model, and around 20k images for training editing module model.

 ## Get Started
 It is recommended to make a **[new virtual environment](https://towardsdatascience.com/manage-your-python-virtual-environment-with-conda-a0d2934d5195)** with **Python 3.8** and install the dependencies.
 Following steps can be taken to download and run the Face-mask inpainting streamlit webapp on local host